 My first born collects all the sticks from the park and he takes them home, so I thought why not use them for something good?
-I gave them some paper, PVA glue (because that’s the only one I had in the house, otherwise a normal glue would be just fine), sticks, some baked oranges that I had from Christmas and I let them get creative.
+I gave them some paper, PVA glue, sticks, some baked oranges that I had from Christmas and I let them get creative.

 Make spring blooming trees

 We’re using sticks again, but this activity was so much fun!
 They ate a lot of popcorn, but one bag was enough for eating and playing!
 We talked about trees and spring, and I love it when they learn through play.
-I actually think that’s the best way for toddlers to learn.
+That’s the best way for toddlers to learn.

 Toddlers like to be involved in everything you do and baking or cooking is a great way to get them involved.
 If you’re baking, give them some dough and the right utensils and let them copy what you do.
-When I’m cooking, I will give him a butter knife and a banana, or a boiled carrot, so he can chop along and feel helpful.
+When I’m cooking, I give him a butter knife and a banana, or a boiled carrot.
+He can chop along and feel helpful.